sukeniklab/CHE600/Class_17/README.md

         print("cards equal")
         adeck.addcard(acard)
         bdeck.addcard(bcard)
-    print("Player a has %i cards left "%adeck.cardsleft()) print("Player b has %i cards left "%bdeck.cardsleft())
+print("End of round %i, Player A %i:%i Player B" %
+(i, adeck.cardsleft(), bdeck.cardsleft()))
 ```

+3. Now that we have this coded, we can play much larger games.
+Let's play a game with 100, 1,000, and 10,000 rounds.
+What happens to the final score as you increase the number of rounds? **Explain why that makes sense.**

-4. In an actual game of card war, when there is a tie, players draw three more cards, with the last one face up.
+4. In an actual game of card war, when there is a tie, players draw three more cards with the last one face up.
 The player with the highest-value face up card takes all the cards.
-Code this routine into the game, and run the game for another five rounds.
+Copy the previous war code to a new cell, add the "tie" routine into the game, and run the game for another five rounds. **Does this affect the results?**

-5. Upload your notebook
+5. Upload your notebook with both the regular run and a run that includes the "tie" scenario to Blackboard, and answer the questions in (3) and (4) in the textbox.